andrewssobral/bgslibrary/README.md

 Release Notes:
 --------------
 * Version 1.9.0:
 Added A New Framework for Background Subtraction Using Multiple Cues (SJN_MultiCueBGS) of SeungJong Noh and Moongu Jeon (2012).
+Added OpenCV 2.4.8 support (all dependencies are linked statically).

 * Version 1.8.0:
 Added Independent Multimodal Background Subtraction (IMBS) of Domenico Daniele Bloisi (2012).